Julius Nyerere: Cause for canonization

-In January 2005, the Diocese of Musoma opened the cause for the canonization of Nyerere, who was a devout Catholic and a man of recognized integrity.
+In January 2005, the Diocese of Musoma opened the cause for the canonization of Nyerere.
 He is afforded the title Servant of God.
 The postulator for Nyerere is Dr. Waldery Hilgeman.

 Reception and legacy

 [Nyerere had] a legacy which continues to inspire millions of people in Tanzania and elsewhere especially in other parts of Africa.
 But it is also a legacy that has drawn mixed reactions from many other people, depending on how they saw him as a leader and the kind of policies he pursued.